-- Semi-weekly assignments
+Semi-weekly assignments: 45% (7.5% each)

-- Writing assignments (3): 30%
+Data visualization tweets (x4)

-- Data visualization tweets (4): 20%
+Writing assignments (x2)

-- Group bias presentation: 10%
+Group bias presentation: 5%

-- Final Exam: 30%
+Participation: 10%Policy Proposal: 10%

-- Participation: 10%
+• Final Exam: 30%

 Semi-Weekly Assignments

 Researchers working in public policy must frequently adapt their writing style turning a technical, academic journal article into a policy brief for government officials, a New York Times article, a National Public Radio spot, or a tweet.
 One of the main goals of this class is to learn to digest academic research to make economics insights understandable to a policy audience.
 These semi-weekly assignments will give students practice in four types of policy writing: